 Another very popular Mexican taco is called carnitas.
 The literal translation of carnitas is ‘little meats.’
 The Mexican version of pulled pork, this type of taco is composed of shredded pork shoulder that’s simmered or braised in its own fat and a number of different herbs and spices.
 This cooking technique makes it very tender.
 Some of the different herbs and spices that are often used to cook carnitas meat are garlic, salt, cumin, bay leaves, chili, oregano, thyme, and marjoram.
 The traditional method of cooking carnitas is done in a copper pot so the heat is dispersed evenly.
 This type of taco is said to have originated in the Michoacán state of central Mexico.

 In most of Mexico, barbacoa tacos are typically prepared with goat or sheep meat.
 However, in parts of Northern Mexico and in the US sometimes a barbacoa taco is prepared with beef cheeks or head meat.
-Making barbacoa consists of slow-cooking over an open fire inside of a hole that is dug into a ground.
+Making barbacoa consists of slow-cooking over an open fire inside of a hole that is dug into the ground.
 The meat is covered by maguey leaves to help steam the meat into a soft and tender state.
 The origins of barbacoa style cooking actually come from the Taino people of the nearby Caribbean.

 Birria and barbacoa tacos are quite similar and sometimes confused.
 While it depends on the region, birria often starts off as barbacoa, then an extra step is added where the meat is simmered in a spicy guajillo-chili broth which comes from the Jalisco region of Mexico.
 The birria meat is slow-cooked in the broth which makes it consistently moist and tender.
 It is often cooked for special occasions such as weddings and on Sundays in Mexico City by street vendors.